If you can only do one trip during your visit to Iceland, make it this one – The Golden Circle.

 Up until 1798 the Alþing (Icelandic parliament) held its sessions there, and still today the President’s summer house can be seen in the park.
 (Perks of the job!)

 You might stop at Faxi too sometime during this tour.
 Faxi is another waterfall, full of salmon and is a popular fishing spot in Iceland.

-So if you only have a short stay in Iceland, this is the perfect introduction to this mind-blowing country.
+So if you only have a short stay in Iceland a Golden Circle tour is the perfect introduction to this mind-blowing country.

 Check out my other blog posts about my times in Iceland.